 Suicidal feelings are a fact of life for many with a mental illness.
 Many won’t act on these thoughts, but many do with more than 50% of people with bipolar disorder having attempted suicide.
 Suicidal thoughts may stem from a hating of oneself, or from a desire to stop the pain of the disorder or seemingly from nowhere.
 These thoughts are more associated with depression but occur frequently (and dangerously) during mixed episodes too (below).

 Mixed states are a combination of depression and hypomania or depression and mania.
 It was once thought these are only present in bipolar I, but we now know they happen in bipolar II as well.
 Mixed states are extremely dangerous as they can possess the energy of mania with the self-hatred and suicidal thoughts of depression as well as a raging need to act and thus result in a suicide attempt or other self-harming behaviour.
 Mixed moods are often the most troubling kind of mood – more than depression or mania – for the person with bipolar and mixed moods can be difficult to treat.

 This two-part article was inspired by the chapter “Multipolar Disorder” in the new book Loving Someone with Bipolar Disorder (second edition) by Julie Fast and John Preston.
-No, I wasn’t paid to plug the book but I did get sent a copy of it by the publisher.
+No, I wasn’t paid to plug the book but I did get a copy of it from the publisher.

 Tracy, N. (2012, July 2).
 Bipolar Disorder Moods: Beyond Depression and Mania, HealthyPlace.
 Retrieved on 2021, June 13 from https://www.healthyplace.com/blogs/breakingbipolar/2012/07/multi-polar-many-moods-of-bipolar-disorder-2